Vecchia Gaussian Processes: on probabilistic and statistical properties: Proofs of the lemmas and theorems in Section and

 \subsection{Proof of Lemma \ref{lem:Holder appro}}

-\begin{proof} In view of equation (\ref{eq:vecchia exp}), without loss of generality, we can assume that $s=1$ and simplify the notation $Z^{\tau,1}$ as $Z^\tau$ and $\mathbb{H}^{\tau,1}$ as $\mathbb{H}^\tau$.
+\begin{proof} In view of equation (\ref{eq:vecchia exp}), without loss of generality, we can assume $s=1$ and simplify the notation by writing $Z^{\tau,1}$ as $Z^\tau$ and $\mathbb{H}^{\tau,1}$ as $\mathbb{H}^\tau$.
 The proof consists of three steps.
 In the first step, we control the interpolation error for constant functions.
-Then in the second step, we prove the lemma for $\beta\in(0,1]$.
-In the final step, we extend the proof for $\beta>1$.
+In the second step, we prove the lemma for $\beta\in(0,1]$.
+In the final step, we extend the proof to $\beta>1$.